& Shrub Planting And Care Guide

 Basics of Tree Care top

-are outlined here and are designed to get you going.
-Obviously we
+outlined here are meant to get you going.
+Obviously we can’t

-can’t tell you everything you need to know in a few pages.
+tell you everything you need to know in a few pages.
+Some specific

-Additional information, such as location and soil preferences, about
+information, such as location or soil preferences of particular

-trial and error, and talking with other growers and extension agents
+error, and talking with other growers and extension agents can expand

 Planting Directions for Trees and Shrubs top

-Dig a large hole, at least twice as wide and about as deep as the
+• Dig a large hole, at least twice as wide and about as deep

-root system.
-Most roots grow laterally and need plenty of room to
+as the root system.
+Most roots grow laterally and need plenty of

-spread out.
-Your trees will benefit if the hole is at least 3' wide.
+room to spread out.
+Your trees will benefit if the hole is at least

-Loosen up the soil at the bottom of the hole and especially around
+• Loosen up the soil at the bottom of the hole and especially

-the sides.
-For fruit trees, if you haven’t used a deluxe fall
+around the sides.
+For fruit trees, if you haven’t used a deluxe

-preparation, you may add a 3-pound bag of our planting mix (available
+fall preparation, you may add a 3-lb bag of our planting mix (available

 from the Organic Growers Supply section of the Fedco Seeds catalog),

-or well-aged compost and mineral fertilizers such as rock phosphate,
+or well-aged compost and mineral fertilizers like rock phosphate

-but not manure or other nitrogen sources.
-We add about a coffee-can
+or azomite, but not manure or other nitrogen sources.

-of azomite.
-Replace the topsoil around the roots where it will do
+• Replace the topsoil around the roots where it will do the

-the most good.
-If you situate non-fruit trees according to their
+If you situate non-fruit trees according to their requirements,

-requirements, there is no need to add any supplements to your soil.
+there is no need to add any supplements to your soil.
+This is the

-This is the best way to ensure that your plants will thrive for
+best way to ensure that your plants will thrive for many years.

 For best results plant on cool cloudy days in the early morning or late afternoon.
 Soak deciduous trees and shrubs for up to 24 hours before planting.
 Keep the roots from drying out.
 Even a few minutes in the sun and breeze can kill a tree or shrub.
 Keep them in a bucket of water as you plant.